gautam8404/stream-save/README.md

 # Disclaimer
-## Not me nor mongodb are responsible for whatever data you host in your own database this app is just a tool to add and remove data in mongodb in stremio format.
+### Not me nor mongodb are responsible for whatever data user host in your own database this app is just a tool to add and remove data in mongodb in stremio format.
 Only user will be responsible for whatever they add
-## This project is made for learning purposes.
-I don’t encourage sharing of copyrighted content in any way

 # WARNING
 #### errors aren't handled properly as I don't have much time right now if you encounter any error or problem feel free to open a GitHub issue